Add an image in Keynote on Mac

-Click in the toolbar, choose Photos, then drag an image from a photo library to the slide or to a media place holder.
+Click in the toolbar, choose Photos or Videos, navigate to the image you want to use, then drag it to the slide or to a media placeholder.

 Click to select the image you want to replace, then in the Format sidebar, click the Image tab.
 Click Replace, then choose an image.
 The new image retains the dimensions of the original.

 If you can’t replace an image on a slide, the image may be locked or grouped.

 Create a media placeholder

 You can add a media placeholder (to which you can add an image, video, or audio file) to a presentation.
 Using a media placeholder lets you easily replace media without disturbing other elements on the slide.

 Add an image to your slide, then format it the way you want your presentation’s images to look.

 You can add a mask, add a border, rotate the image, change its size, and more.